Tivic Health Systems Inc. (TIVC) Shares Up Despite Recent Market Volatility

-Tivic Health Systems Inc. (NASDAQ: TIVC)’s stock price has increased by 6.96 compared to its previous closing price of 0.14.
-Nevertheless, the company has seen a 9.06% surge in its stock price over the last five trading sessions.
+Tivic Health Systems Inc. (NASDAQ: TIVC) has seen a rise in its stock price by 15.38 in relation to its previous close of 0.14.
+However, the company has experienced a 25.95% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Tivic Health Systems Inc. (NASDAQ: TIVC) Right Now?